Opulent-Abby/Crop-Yield-Prediction/README.md

 **Domain Knowledge / Prior Work**
 The project builds on established load-forecasting literature showing that demand is driven by weather, seasonality, and economic growth.

-👉 **Action**: Add this as a Markdown section at the top of your notebook.

 ---

 ## 2. Data Understanding